Contact Us Today (424) 372-3112

 Fighting PC 653f Soliciting a Crime Charges

-Our Los Angeles criminal defense lawyers will review all the details of the case to determine an appropriate strategy for best possible outcome.
+Our Los Angeles criminal defense lawyers will review all the details of the case to determine an appropriate strategy for the best possible outcome.
 Some common defenses include:

 Insufficient Evidence